India and Pakistan agree to a fragile ceasefire, then explosions rattle Kashmir

 India and Pakistan agreed to a ceasefire Saturday after U.S.-led talks to end the most serious military confrontation between the nuclear-armed rivals in decades.
 Multiple explosions were heard in two large cities of India-controlled Kashmir hours after the countries agreed to the deal.

-The agreementl was expected to bring a swift end to weeks of escalating clashes, including missile and drone strikes, triggered by the massacre of tourists by gunmen last month that India blames on Pakistan.
+The agreement was expected to bring a swift end to weeks of escalating clashes, including missile and drone strikes, triggered by the massacre of tourists by gunmen last month that India blames on Pakistan.
 Pakistan denies the charge.
 Dozens of civilians have been killed on both sides since then.

 The first word of the truce came from U.S. President Donald Trump, who posted on his Truth Social platform that India and Pakistan had agreed to a full and immediate ceasefire.
 Pakistani Foreign Minister Ishaq Dar also announced the truce on Geo News, saying that Saudi Arabia and Turkey played an important role in facilitating the deal.